 This dish makes uses of a very popular vegetable in North India, and no doubt you will have seen it offered on many Indian restaurant menus.

-Heat the oil in a medium saucepan.
+- Heat the oil in a frypan.
 Add the fennel seeds and cook, stirring constantly, for one minute, or until golden brown.
 Add the onion and cook for 10 minutes, stirring frequently.

-When the vegetables are tender, stir in the fresh coriander.
-Serve with Indian bread, cashew nut and lemon rice, or plain rice.
+- When the vegetables are tender, stir in the fresh coriander.
+Serve with Indian bread, cashew nuts and lemon rice, or plain rice.